 Consortium for Neuropsychiatric Phenomics

-The Consortium for Neuropsychiatric Phenomics (CNP) aims to enable breakthroughs in understanding of brain and behavior by forging new connections.
-To fulfill the promise of the Human Genome Project it is now clear that enormous efforts are needed to connect genotype (the genetic blueprint for biological processes) with phenotype (the myriad expressions of genotype at molecular, cellular and complex systems levels).
+The Consortium for Neuropsychiatric Phenomics (CNP) aimed to enable breakthroughs in understanding of brain and behavior by forging new connections.
+To fulfill the promise of the Human Genome Project it is now clear that enormous efforts are needed to connect genotype (the genetic blueprint for biological processes) with phenotype (the myriad expressions of genotype at molecular, cellular, and complex systems levels).
 Phenomics is the emerging transdiscipline dedicated to systematic study of phenotypes.
-To pursue investigation of phenotypes across levels from genome to syndrome, we have assembled a team of more than 50 investigators, most centered at UCLA.
-Our team is focusing on cognitive phenotypes (particularly memory and impulse control), because these are connected to healthy and maladaptive human behaviors, and can be examined using the tools of basic science.
-The CNP connects disciplines by investigating shared themes both across species, and across multiple neuropsychiatric syndromes.
-In the CNP work, deep phenotyping of brain and behavior in humans for genome-wide association is connected to basic molecular manipulation and physiological study of other species.
-The CNP is also developing new information science (informatics) tools to lay out connections among concepts, and thus permitting the specification, visualization, and testing of hypotheses about genotype-phenotype connections.
-We believe the CNP will advance understanding of the biological bases of behavior and can serve as a model for trans-disciplinary science on a wide range of complex biomedical problems.
+To pursue investigation of phenotypes across levels from genome to syndrome, we assembled a team of more than 50 investigators, most centered at UCLA.
+Our team focused on cognitive phenotypes (particularly memory and impulse control), because these are connected to healthy and maladaptive human behaviors, and can be examined using the tools of basic science.
+The CNP connected disciplines by investigating shared themes both across species, and across multiple neuropsychiatric syndromes.
+In the CNP work, deep phenotyping of brain and behavior in humans for genome-wide association was connected to basic molecular manipulation and physiological study of other species.
+The CNP also developed new information science (informatics) tools to lay out connections among concepts, and thus permitted the specification, visualization, and testing of hypotheses about genotype-phenotype connections.
+We believe the CNP advanced understanding of the biological bases of behavior and can serve as a model for trans-disciplinary science on a wide range of complex biomedical problems.

 Consortium Director and Scientists

 Cannon, Tyrone, 1RL1MH083269-01: MEMORY MECHANISMS AND MENTAL DISORDERS